 Barra, also known as Ron Crose, is a didjeridu player and percussionist hailing originally from the outback of Alaska.
-He was given the name Barra by his Australian Aboriginal friends (Yolgnu) while traveling the outback of Australia, in North Arnhemland.
+He was given the name Barra by his Australian Aboriginals and Djalu Gurruwiwi (Yolgnu, Australian Aboriginal elder, leader of the Galpu clan) while traveling the outback of Australia, in North Arnhemland.
 For the Yolgnu, Barra signifies the west wind, which is the steady breath of the “wit didj” snake (the sacred creator, known by many as the rainbow serpent).

 Playing with gratitude and intention for over 20 years, Barra’s contemporary sounds encompass the listener in sensations of a forgotten time and another world.
 It is no wonder he has earned respect among the didjeridu and world music communities for his gift of playing, supporting, and love of sharing this sacred instrument.